 - who wrote it, where is it from

-When the platform captures a behaviour event whereby the client is interacting with a data event the magic begins to happen!
+When the platform captures a behavior event whereby the client is interacting with a data event the magic begins to happen!
 Every interaction is building a very detailed picture of what the client preferences are towards the financial market.
 Over time we can truly understand what a client wants because we can understand not what they are doing, but what the meaning of the information is they are consuming.

 Over time we can truly understand what a client wants because we can understand not just what they are doing, but what the meaning of the information is they are consuming.

-This is where we can close the loop, we can deliver personalised financial market data experiences because we know what information the client wants to see.
+This is where we can close the loop, we can deliver personalized financial market data experiences because we know what information the client wants to see.
 We are able to select the information from any data source because the original story has been ingested, processed and classified as a data event and enriched with defining metadata.

 The platform when mature can select any data event and deliver it to any client in any format.
 AlphaStream has literally built a magnet for finding the needle in the financial haystack.